CS-3311-JDE-3346/vocoder-webapp/README.md

 # Release Notes
 ## Version 0.4.0
 ### New Features
-- Additions to the education page and vocoder input.
+- Additions to the education page to explain how vocodes are used.
+- Added explanation mode with popups.
+- Users can now sync vocoder inputs and outputs with account.
+- File menu and custom vocoder input.

 ### Known Issues
 - Application might not run if libraries not properly installed.
 Caused some issues for team members.